sammy4321/ai-digital-ad-agency/README.md

     ┌─────────────────────────────────────────────────────────────┐
-    │ • Create a Facebook Developer App in the Developer Dashboard   │ │ • Obtain App ID, App Secret, and generate an access token        │ │ • Complete the OAuth2 flow to get user permissions              │ │   (e.g., ads_management, business_management)                   │
+    │ • Create a Facebook Developer App in the Developer Dashboard   │ │ • Obtain App ID, App Secret, and generate an access token        │ │ • Complete the OAuth2 flow to get necessary permissions          │ │   (e.g., ads_management, business_management)                   │
     └─────────────────────────────────────────────────────────────┘
             │
             ▼
- 3. Client Account Management ┌─────────────────────────────────────────────────────────────┐
+ 3. User Authentication for Authorization ┌─────────────────────────────────────────────────────────────┐
-    │ • Use the API (via Business Manager API endpoints) to create    │ │   new client ad accounts under your Business Manager            │ │ • (Or link existing ad accounts via invitations that clients    │ │   must accept)                                                  │
-    │ • New ad accounts are created with basic settings only           │ └─────────────────────────────────────────────────────────────┘
+    │ • Redirect client to Facebook’s OAuth consent dialog            │ │ • Client logs in and explicitly grants permission for your app    │ │   to manage their ad account                                    │ │ • Secure access tokens are provided to your backend             │ └─────────────────────────────────────────────────────────────┘
             │
             ▼
+ 4. Client Account Management ┌─────────────────────────────────────────────────────────────┐
+    │ • Use the API (via Business Manager endpoints) to create new    │ │   client ad accounts under your Business Manager                │ │ • Or link existing ad accounts via invitation acceptance         │ │ • New ad accounts are created with basic settings only            │ └─────────────────────────────────────────────────────────────┘
+            │
+            ▼
- 4. Billing Setup
+ 5. Billing Setup
     ┌─────────────────────────────────────────────────────────────┐
     │ • Each ad account must set up its own billing manually          │ │   in Facebook Ads Manager (Billing & Payments section)          │